samereberlin/LibroJS/README.md

 ## History stack management:
-The primary purpose of WebApp history stack management engine is to emulate "back key" event when the subsequent page is the same of the previous visited one, in order to keep the Internet browser history stack compliant with the user navigation flow (this feature is activated by default, but if you need to disable it, use _WebApp.setHistoryManaged(false)_ function API).
+The primary purpose of WebApp history stack management engine is to emulate "back key" event when the subsequent page is the same of the previous visited one, in order to keep the Internet browser history stack compliant with the user navigation flow (this feature is activated by default, but if we need to disable it, we can use _WebApp.setHistoryManaged(false)_ function API).

 ** User navigation example:**
 ```